dsl-unibe-ch/vibe-documentation/docs/getting-started/quick_start.md

 - [x] Requirements
 - [x] Defining your system configuration
     - [x] describe the form and its parameters
-- [ ] launching the desktop
+- [x] launching the desktop
-- [ ] interacting with the VIBE desktop, check properties, menu, navigate the file system, look up at the research storage
+- [x] interacting with the VIBE desktop, check properties, menu, navigate the file system, look up at the research storage, open an image
-- [ ] launching an application
+- [x] launching an application
-- [ ] Opening an image
-- [ ] Closing your session
+- [x] Closing your session

 ## What do you need?